jamesgrannan/nc-board-game-api/README.md

 The list of endpoints that can be used as well as other information on them can be found here: https://meeple-cafe.herokuapp.com/api

 ---

+### Front-end counterpart

+The front-end github page for this api that I also built at Northcoders can be found here: https://github.com/jamesgrannan/Board-Game-Review-Site

+---